-Management of patients with distant metastasis in limited sites (ie, stage IV, M1b) depends on the location of the metastases-a few nodules in the brain or adrenal gland-the diagnosis of which is aided by mediastinoscopy, bronchoscopy, FDG PET/CT scan, and brain MRI (with contrast).
-The increased sensitivity of FDG PET/CT scans, compared with other imaging methods, may identify additional metastases and, thus, spare some patients from unnecessary surgery.
+Management of patients with distant metastasis in limited sites (ie, stage IV, M1b) and good PS depends on the location and number of the metastases; the diagnosis is aided by mediastinoscopy, bronchoscopy, FDG PET/CT scan, and brain MRI (with contrast).
+The increased sensitivity of FDG PET/CT scans, compared with other imaging methods, may identify additional metastases and, thus, spare some patients from unnecessary futile surgery.
 However, positive FDG PET/CT scan findings for distant disease need pathologic or other radiologic confirmation.
 If the FDG PET/CT scan is positive in the mediastinum, the lymph node status needs pathologic confirmation.
-Patients with limited oligometastatic disease (eg, single brain or adrenal metastasis) and otherwise limited disease in the chest may benefit from aggressive local therapy to both the primary chest and metastatic sites. ^{668,669} Aggressive local therapy may comprise surgery or definitive RT including SABR to each site, and may be preceded or followed by chemotherapy.
-Recent data suggest that erlotinib combined with SABR or SRS may also be useful.
-430
+Patients with limited oligometastatic disease (eg, brain metastases) and otherwise limited disease in the chest may benefit from aggressive local therapy to both the primary chest and metastatic sites.
+For the

-Metastases to the adrenal gland from lung cancer are a common occurrence, with approximately 33% of patients having such disease at autopsy.
+2017 update (Version 1), the NCCN Panel revised the recommendations for treatment of limited brain metastases by decreasing recommendations for whole brain RT (see Whole Brain RT and Stereotactic Radiosurgery in this Discussion text).
+Clinicians are not using whole brain RT as often in patients with limited brain metastases because of concerns about neurocognitive problems.
+Aggressive local therapy may comprise surgery and/or definitive RT including SRS and SABR, and may be preceded or followed by chemotherapy.
+After progression on TKIs, patients with EGFR mutations may be able to continue with their current TKIs; local therapy can be considered to treat their limited metastases (eg, SRS to brain metastases or other sites, SABR for thoracic disease).Metastases to the adrenal gland from lung cancer are a common occurrence, with approximately 33% of patients having such disease at autopsy.
 In patients with otherwise resectable primary tumors, however, many solitary adrenal masses are not malignant.
 Any adrenal mass found on a preoperative CT scan in a patient with lung cancer should be biopsied to rule out benign adenoma.
-Local therapy (category 2B) of the adrenal lesion has produced some long-term survivors when an adrenal metastasis has been found and the lung lesion has been curable (see the NCCN Guidelines for Non-Small Cell Lung Cancer).
-Some NCCN Panel Members feel that local therapy for adrenal metastases is only advisable if the synchronous lung disease is stage I or possibly stage II (ie, resectable).
+Local therapy (category 2B) of the adrenal lesion has produced some long-term survivors when an adrenal metastasis has been found and the lung lesion has been curable (see the NCCN Guidelines for NSCLC).740-743 Some NCCN Panel Members feel that local therapy for adrenal metastases is only advisable if the synchronous lung disease is stage I or possibly stage II (ie, resectable).
 Systemic therapy is another treatment option for adrenal metastasis.